Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~
 *id* ``string`` *account* ``string`` *→* ``decimal``

-Return the balance of an account for a given token id.
+Return the balance of an account for a given token-id.

 .. code:: lisp